[London Online Local Authorities (LOLA)]

 But people were thinking big.
 Technology would usher in a new era of leisure and abundance - if only!

 In 1970 the London Boroughs of Tower Hamlets and Hackney agreed to share the journey.
 A little later Hillingdon also joined.
-The consortium was called London On-line Local Authorities (LOLA).LOLA's ambitious vision was to create an information management system that provided a 360 degree view of all citizen's interactions with their council.
-Data would only be held once and updated in real-time via on-line terminals.
+The partnership was called London On-line Local Authorities (LOLA).LOLA's ambitious vision was to create an information management system that provided a 360 degree view of all citizen's interactions with their council.
+Data would only be held once and updated in real-time via on-line display terminals.

 At its heart was two key databases: people and properties.
 All other databases would link to these.
 As more applications were developed, so a richer picture would be created and accurate data could be shared across the council's departments and staff, providing they had valid security clearance.